 30-Minute Salesforce Apps

-Salesforce selected my application idea, along with a ping pong app (used to predict the winner of upcoming office ping pong matches), an equipment calibration app, and a race car sponsor tracking app.
+Salesforce selected my application idea for its “Learn how-to: Build Apps in 30 minutes or less on the Customer 360 Platform” series.
+Its team also chose a ping pong app (used to predict the winner of upcoming office ping pong matches), an equipment calibration app, and a race car sponsor tracking app.
 Salesforce flew us to LA and hired a production company to shoot a video for each of our apps.
-My plane was delayed 4 hours, and I probably could have driven from the desert to LA quicker than that delayed flight took.
-Luckily, they were able to re-arrange schedules and shoot my video last.

 Check out the video of how to build the app below.

-Flow is a powerful tool in Salesforce and is underutilized, in my opinion.
+Flow is a powerful yet underutilized tool in Salesforce.
 And Salesforce just keeps adding to flow features to make it even more powerful.
 When I created my app, I used a text input and record lookup to present results to the user, and by the time Dreamforce came around, actual lookups are now available in Flow.
 Last thing to show, the app in action.
-I ran though the steps, created a text, and it was sent out to all of my teammates in the audience.
+I ran through the steps and created a text for my teammates to receive in the audience.

 Presenting at Dreamforce was a good experience, and lucky for me, I didn’t have to present at the same time as President Obama.
 Logistics-wise everything, worked perfectly, and I hope someone got some useful tips from my presentation.

 If you have any questions, you can comment below.